The Honourable Mr. Justice Richard Wagner

 As a Superior Court judge, he sat on several of the court’s committees, including the judicial practice committee, which oversaw training for newly appointed judges.
 He became a member of the board of directors of the Conférence des juges des cours supérieures du Québec in 2006, and its president in 2009.
 He has been a member of the Judicial Conduct Review Committee and the Remuneration Committee of the Canadian Superior Courts Judges Association and has sat on its board of directors since 2011.
 He was appointed to the Supreme Court of Canada on October 5, 2012.

-Archived webcast of the ceremony in honour of the Honourable Richard Wagner, held on December 3, 2012.
+Webcast of the ceremony in honour of the Honourable Richard Wagner, held on December 3, 2012.

 - Date modified: